abalter/minimal-condor-intro/minimal-condor-intro.md

 # A Very Minimal Introduction to Creating and Running Programs

-## Task
+## Task: Run a simple python program from the command line.
-Run a simple python program.
 Don't worry if you don't know python.
-But you should be familiar with the concept of running a script in some language like bash or R etc.
+This exercise is just to make sure you know how to run a script or program from the command line.
+The method is the same whether the program is written in a language such as shell (sh), R, Perl, etc.

 In the _code_ directory you will find the file _hello.py_.